Lay the door flat to avoid drips and runs

 Use sandpaper rather than a scraper on metal doors.
 Chemically strip fiberglass doors if they have flaking paint—you'll quickly ruin a fiberglass door (smooth or wood grain) if you scrape or sand it.

 If your home was built before 1979, check the paint for lead before you scrape or sand.
-For more information, go to www.hud.gov/offices/lead.
+Find more information, here.

 Fill all holes, even small ones